jtsmith2/Pybricks-Train-Control-Mod/README.md

 ### Software
 - [Pybricks](https://code.pybricks.com/) development environment
-- Python 3.x with Pybricks libraries
+- **Note**: Code is optimized for MicroPython compatibility (no dataclasses, enums, or type hints)

 ## 🚀 Quick Start

 ### 1. Primary Hub Setup (Main Controller)

-1. Copy `main-hub.py` to your primary hub
+1. Copy `main_hub.py` to your primary hub
-2. Connect motors or lights to Port A and/or Port B
+2. Connect motors to Port A and/or Port B
 3. Pair your LEGO remote control
 4. Configure settings in the `Configuration` class: